robinoldman/bike-site/README.md

         I used this tutorial to help me with cantering all my images in the home page and the newsletter. https://blog.hubspot.com/website/center-an-image-in-html
         I use this tutorial https://www.w3schools.com/howto/howto_css_bottom_nav.asp to help me anchor my footer to the bottom of the page
     MEDIA
-        The hero image was from https://www.freepik.com
+        The background image was from https://www.freepik.com

 ACKNOWLEDGMENTS